mysteriousdeee/NLP_ML/README.md

 I found this help well explained course on LinkedIn with follow along exercise, so i decided to flex it and practice towards my phishing research

-I had so much fun.
+So much fun.
+___

 ## Descrption

 ### Dataset
-SMSSpamCollection is a tsv file that is delimited by "\t"
+`SMSSpamCollection.tsv` is a tsv file that is delimited by "\t"

 ### Enttry point
-app.ipynb is the jupyter notebook file for the build and practice of NLP, find a suitable name much later.
+`data_cleaning.ipynb` is the jupyter notebook file for the build and practice of NLP, find a suitable name much later.

 ## Preparing the dataset